Shopping Links

 Related Recommendations

 If you liked the first one, you won't necessarily enjoy this one (see above for why), but if you liked this you're almost sure to enjoy the first one.
-Nothing exactly comes to mind that is similar to this one, but the latter parts of Maps bear a passing resemblance (in theme, not visuals).
+At its best, the prequel/reboot Sol Bianca: The Legacy also has a fair amount in common, in that it spends a reasonable amount of effort on character development.
+As for similar series, it's relatively unusual; the latter parts of MAPS bear a passing resemblance (in theme, not visuals).

 US DVD Review